 If your system doesn’t have a high-water alarm and the low-water alarm sounds, you should spring into action.
 Here’s how to troubleshoot the system when your sump pump water alarm goes off:

 If the power has shut off and you can turn it back on, go to the circuit breaker board and flip the switch to the pump a few times.

 If the system is powered up, check the basin’s water level

 Are the sensors (usually located at the top of the pump) wet from a malfunction?
 Can you dry them off?
 If it’s raining hard in your area, the basin might be filling up, but it could be a question of whether the pump can keep up with the water.

 Inspect the sump pump alarm system

 Your sump pump plays a vital role in the health of your home.
 Be ready to act when the water alarm sounds.
-Walk through these troubleshooting steps, and if the scenario warrants it, contact a pro for help.
-The Atlanta plumbing experts at Casteel Heating, Cooling, Plumbing and Electrical are happy to help with sump pump alarm systems, diagnoses, maintenance and repair, or any other home plumbing problem.
+Walkthrough these troubleshooting steps, and if the scenario warrants it, contact a pro for help.
+Our team of licensed technicians offer exceptional sump pump maintenance and installation services for homes in your area.
+In addition, our staff provides other types of emergency plumbing services such as drain cleaning, water heater repair, water filtration system installation, and water line replacement.
+The plumbing experts at Casteel are happy to help with sump pump alarm systems, diagnoses, maintenance, and repair, or any other home plumbing problem.